SudheenaMisra/Data-science-projects/README.md

-# Data-science-projects
+# Relevent CourseWorks
-## Project 1 : Sentimental Analysis
+## CourseWork : Sentimental Analysis
 Sentimental Analysis of 2 books from Gutenberg collection Books : "Alice’s Adventures in Wonderland" and "Great Expectations"